jakegoode95/Todo-list---Jake/README.md

 # Todo-list---Jake
+First project - Todo list;

+followed a walkthrough on Youtube, I might add more functionality to it as I get more proficient at using Javascript.

-Todo list; followed a YouTube tutorial took a while to get it right, but it seems to be functioning pretty well. first attempt at CSS, was pretty intuitive and fun to use
+first attempt at CSS, was pretty intuitive and fun to use, really makes a difference to the overall look and feel of the Todo list.